PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 ### API Resources

-Service Catalog installs the `servicecatalog.k8s.io` API and provides the following Kubernetes resources:
+Service Catalog installs the `servicecatalog.k8s.io` API and provides the following PlaidCloud resources:

 * `ClusterServiceBroker`: An in-cluster representation of a service broker, encapsulating its server connection details.
 These are created and managed by cluster operators who wish to use that broker server to make new types of managed services available within their cluster.